mikakallberg/cozycorner/README.md

        - Edit a message that has been sent
        - Deleteing a message tha has been sent
 - Make it possible for Users to delete their whole profiles
 #
+- For more information please see Agile development under the tab Projects in GitHub repo-page.
+#
 ## Design
 ### Wireframes